 Williamsport Falls, Natural waterfall in Warren County, Indiana, US.

-In the 1800s, water from the falls powered a local mill that served the community.
-The sandstone underlying the falls was also quarried for construction materials.
+In the 1800s, the waterfall powered a local mill that served the surrounding community.
+The sandstone at the base was quarried over time and used as a building material in the region.

 The falls serve as a natural focal point in Williamsport where photographers and nature lovers gather throughout the year.
 Visitors notice how the place draws people who want to experience the local landscape in person.